GierlJn/GitHubFinder/README.md

 # GitHubFinder

-This is a simple app that lets the user browse Github profiles, load the followers of a specific profile and manage a list of his favorite users.
+This app lets you browse Github profiles, load followers of a specific profile and manage a list of your favorite users.

+## Improvements

+- Show more information on user profiles